2-row Springer fibres and Khovanov diagram algebras for type D

 \subsection{Combinatorial bijections}

-Given a cluster $\cC$ in a (signed) domino tableau we call the part consisting of the dominoes of type ${\rm H}$ the \emph{standard tableau part} of $\cC$, since viewing the dominos as ordinary boxes of a tableaux we have in fact a standard tableaux $T(\cC)$.
+Given a cluster $\cC$ in a (signed) domino tableau we call the part consisting of the dominoes of type ${\rm H}$ the \emph{standard tableau part} of $\cC$, since viewing the dominoes as ordinary boxes of a tableau we have in fact a standard tableau $T(\cC)$.
 Recall the well-known bijection

-sending a standard tableau $T$ to the unique cup diagram $C(T)$ where the $s$ numbers appearing in the bottom row mark the right endpoints of the cups and the number in the top row are the left endpoint of cups or rays, see e.g. \cite[Proposition 3]{SW}.
+sending a standard tableau $T$ to the unique cup diagram $C(T)$ where the $s$ numbers appearing in the bottom row mark the right endpoints of the cups and the number in the top row are the left endpoint of cups or endpoints of rays, see e.g. \cite[Proposition 3]{SW}.

 \begin{ex} The following five standard tableaux $T$

 correspond to the undecorated cup diagrams $C(T)$:

 \end{ex}